odongograce/AI-project/README.md

 The Fix: I refactored the architecture to use the Home Directory for storage.

-Persistence: Used the dirs crate to locate the user's home dynamically (~ on Linux, C:\Users\ on Windows).
+Persistence: Used the dirs crate to locate the user's home dynamically.

 Storage: The database (.dev-vault.json) is now stored globally in the user's root.